earthly/website/blog/_posts/2023-10-24-golang-chi.md

 ---
-title: "GoLang Chi - Your First Application"
+title: "Building Your First Application with Go and Chi"
 categories:
   - Tutorials
 toc: true